aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 #### Run through an IDE
 1. Open an IDE like VSCode.
-2. Open the "ControllerVer3.py" file in the IDE.
+2. Open the `ControllerVer3.py` file in the IDE.
 3. Select the omnipose environment.

    If you're using VSCode, Press `Ctrl+Shift+P` to open the command palette.
-Type "Python" and choose "Python: Select Interpreter".
+Type "Python" and choose `Python: Select Interpreter`.
 Select your omnipose environment in the dropdown list, which should look like this:
     ```
     Python 3.10.9 ('omnipose') /opt/anaconda3/envs/omnipose/bin/python
     ```